preston-56/vite-album-viewer/README.md

 ## Deployment

-- This application (frontend) is hosted on a deployment service with a free tier.
+- This application (frontend) is hosted on [Netlify](https://www.netlify.com/) as a deployment service with a free tier.
 - The deployment is automated through pipeline jobs to ensure seamless updates after checks have been met.
 - The application can be accessed here: [live link](sageauth.netlify.app/home)